 Ashley Wurth graduated from Colorado State University in 2013 with a BS in Fish, Wildlife, and Conservation Science and a BS in Equine Science.
-She has completed her PhD through The Ohio State University School of Environment and Natural Resources Department in 2017, conducting her research… Read more
+She has completed her PhD through The Ohio State University School of Environment and Natural Resources Department in 2017, conducting her… Read more

 Gretchen graduated from the University of Illinois Urbana-Champaign with a BS in Natural Resources and Environmental Sciences with a concentration in Fisheries and Wildlife Conservation.

 She earned her MS with The Ohio State University School of Environment and Natural Resources in 2019… Read more

 Heidi Garbe is a graduate of the University of Illinois Urbana-Champaign, first majoring in biology before earning her BS in Animal Science.
 She has been involved with a broad range of animals in many fields from domestics to exotics, leading multiple projects and elevating standards in animal… Read more

 Dr. Jean Dubach has provided genetic research support to the Cook County Coyote Project for many years.
 Her research interests are broad but include looking at parasitology as it relates to genetics.
 She currently operates her conservation genetics lab within the Loyola University Hospital… Read more